 Social Anxiety Disorder is characterized by an overwhelming fear of specific social situations and the avoidance of these situations, which can affect a person’s ability to function.
-Although social anxiety disorder (SAD) can vary in severity from person to person, relief from symptoms may be felt relatively quickly with the right treatment.
+Although social anxiety disorder can vary in severity from person to person, relief from symptoms may be felt relatively quickly with the right treatment.

-Therapy for SAD is usually covered by insurance, and many therapists specialize in the treatment of social anxiety or other anxiety disorders.
+Therapy for social anxiety disorder is usually covered by insurance, and many therapists specialize in the treatment of social anxiety or other anxiety disorders.
 Therapy that is evidence-based, like exposure therapy, can be covered if the therapist you are seeing takes insurance, and no referral is needed.
 The two forms of therapy that you will most likely encounter are individual or group therapy, whether in a community clinic, school or university, hospital, or therapist private practice.

-With Exposure therapy, the client lists every social situation they are afraid of, for example returning clothes at Target, asking a person on a date, or asking their boss for a raise.
+With exposure therapy, the client lists every social situation they are afraid of, for example returning clothes at Target, asking a person on a date, or asking their boss for a raise.
 Each of these situations cause some type of fear and panic.
 The goal is to rank the situations from least anxiety to most anxiety, and role play situations in therapy as well as practice them for “homework.”

 - Introduction to the therapist

 - Describe what exposure therapy is and how it will be employed

 - Discuss clients goals and situations that cause a lot of fear, describing avoidance and possible reasons we may get anxious